kzys/blog/en/content/posts/2022/oci-images/index.md

 It may be possible to include [other two OCI specs](https://blog.8-p.info/en/2021/07/27/oci-specs/) and have hyperlinks in there.

-The rest of this post is links and thoughts.
+The rest of this post is a collection of random links and thoughts.

 ### SVG?